Pr0-C0der/Exoplanet-Detection-using-CNN/README.md

 # Data Preprocessing
 In the data pre-processing phase, several steps are taken to prepare the dataset for the exoplanet detection project.
 1. Firstly, to address the issue of data imbalance, outliers are removed from the dataset.
 As the data contains a high imbalance between the number of exoplanet and non-exoplanet instances, this step helps in creating a more balanced representation of the classes.
+The outlier removing technique is taken from [here](https://www.kaggle.com/code/antonzv/exoplanet-hunting-top-score-using-smote-and-cnn).
 2. Secondly, to further handle the data imbalance, a technique called Random Over Sampler is employed, which increases the number of minority class instances through random duplication.
 This helps in improving the learning process and the performance of the models.
 3. Lastly, the labels in the dataset are transformed from 1 and 2 to 0 and 1, respectively, to ensure a consistent binary representation.